-3. Uncontrolled emotions.
-The main enemy and biggest mistake trigger of a novice trader is his emotions.
+The main enemy and biggest mistake trigger of a novice trader are his emotions.
 When watching the deposit increase or decrease, beginners can lose their minds and take hasty steps to get more money or to stop losing it.
 This approach is no good.
 Decision-making should be well-reasoned, rather than emotion-based.
 In order not to increase tension, place a take-profit and a stop-loss and leave the market alone; don`t monitor it day and night.

-4. Inability to use a stop-loss and a take-profit.
 When you place a market order and leave it open, you put the entire trading account at risk.
 For example, when you open a long position for the EUR/USD pair, you can put a stop-loss so that your Buy order will automatically close if the price falls below a certain level.
-You can limit the amount of losses for each separate order, especially if you’re unable to monitor the market all the time.
+You can limit the number of losses for each separate order, especially if you’re unable to monitor the market all the time.
 A take-profit order works the same way: it locks in profits by setting a level at which the position should be closed.

-8. Trading news.
 When important data are released, prices can move tens or hundreds of pips in either direction within a few minutes or seconds.
 The movement is so swift that it is physically impossible to trade right.
 The market is extremely feverish and jumps up and down.
 Forex brokers widen spreads and reduce liquidity, which entails risks and high loss probability.
-We recommend beginners to refrain from trading during important economic news release.
+We recommend beginners to refrain from trading during important economic news releases.

 Too many open positions